Skip to main content

 • Understand the role of SHM to support climate change adaptation.

-• Understand the goal of SHM, with current limitations, grand challenges, and future trends.
+• Understand the goal of SHM with current limitations, grand challenges, and future trends.

 COURSE SYLLABUS